-The Company classifies all short-term investments with an original maturity when purchased of greater than three months as available-for-sale.
+The Company classifies all short-term investments with a remaining maturity when purchased of greater than three months as available-for-sale.
 Available-for-sale securities are carried at fair value, with the unrealized gains and losses reported in other comprehensive income (loss).
 The amortized cost of debt securities in this category is adjusted for the amortization of premiums and accretion of discounts to maturity.
 Such amortization is included in interest and investment income.
-Realized gains and losses, and declines in value judged to be other than temporary on available-for-sale securities, are included in interest and investment income.
+Realized gains and losses, interest, dividends, and declines in value judged to be other than temporary on available-for-sale securities are included in interest and investment income.

 The cost of securities sold is based on the specific identification method.
-Interest and dividends on securities classified as available-for-sale are included in interest and investment income.
 To determine whether an other-than-temporary impairment exists, the Company considers whether it has the ability and intent to hold the investment until a market price recovery, and whether evidence indicating the recoverability of the cost of the investment outweighs evidence to the contrary.
-There were no other-than-temporary impairments for the three months ended March 31, 2012 and 2011.
+There were no other-than-temporary impairments for the three and nine months ended September 30, 2012 and 2011.